kristopolous/DRR/indycast.net/md/about.md

 <small>[1] or use one of the examples: `./indy_server.py -c configs/kpcc.txt`</small>

 With a fresh install of a Linode VPS instance, I was able to get a server up and running in <a href=images/record.png>23.87 seconds</a>.

+Here I am, with a bunch of terrible typos, getting it up and running ... this is definitely not a speed run:

+<iframe width="420" height="315" src="https://www.youtube.com/embed/8ZnFI1ncFcQ" frameborder="0" allowfullscreen></iframe>

 #### Self-contained